3 KPIs to help benchmark your fleet vehicle telematics data

 The real-time data generated from telematics technology can be used to monitor every aspect of your fleet vehicle and driver performance.
 These parameters include:

-- Vehicle operation, including traveling speeds, distances journeyed and the frequency of stops.
+- Vehicle operation, including travelling speeds, distances journeyed and the frequency of stops.

 - The condition of assets, including servicing history and average fuel consumption.

-- Human factors such as hours drivers have worked, breaks taken and communications with fleet managers.
+- Human factors include hours drivers have worked, breaks taken and communications with fleet managers.

 Telematics can be used to improve driver safety.

 These three benefits are decisive when considering how to benchmark the value of telematics data.
 Statistics are meaningless unless you can derive actionable goals from them, which is why KPIs are crucial to interpreting operational information.